isomerpages/govtech-stp/_familial-ties-lane/entry-guide.md

 A) <u>Pre-Departure COVID-19 Polymerase Chain Reaction Test (PDT)</u>

+All travellers are required to take a PDT before arrival in Singapore, except those who:
+- Are below the age of three in this calendar year; or
-Travellers who have visited any high-risk country/region in the past 21 days before departure for Singapore are required to present a valid negative PDT result for entry.
+- Have remained in only Category (I) and (II) country/regions in the past 21 consecutive days before departure for Singapore; or

-The PDT requirement does not apply to travellers below the age of three (in this calendar year), and travellers who have stayed in lower-risk countries/regions for 21 consecutive days before departure for Singapore.

-<b>Click [here](/scpr-familial-ties-lane/shn-and-swab-summary) to find out if a pre-departure test (PDT) is required</b> before travelling to Singapore, and the required lead time for the test (e.g. 48 or 72 hours before departure), which depends on your travel history to various countries/regions.
+- Singapore Citizen entering Singapore via the Causeway or Second Link.

-The test must be taken at an [accredited or authorised testing facility](https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing) in the country/region of departure, and travellers should ensure that the PDT:
+<a href="/sc-pr/shn-and-swab-summary">Click here</a> to check if your travel history requires you to take a PDT.
+Travellers are required to take their PDT at an [accredited or authorised testing facility](https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing) in the country/region of departure and ensure that the PDT:

 <ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="margin-top:10px; margin-bottom:0px; line-height:1.5;">Is in English (or accompanied with an English translation);</li>
 <li style="margin-top:10px; margin-bottom:0px; line-height:1.5;">Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and</li>
-<li style="margin-top:10px; margin-bottom:0px;  line-height:1.5;">Reflects the date and result of the COVID-19 Polymerase Chain Reaction test (“PCR test”).</li>
+<li style="margin-top:10px; margin-bottom:0px; line-height:1.5;">Reflects the date and result of the PCR test.</li>
 </ol>

 Travellers with difficulties getting a COVID-19 PCR test before their departure can contact the Safe Travel Office via this <a href="https://go.gov.sg/sto-enquiry">Enquiry Form</a> or 6812 5555.